Council tax explained and what to do if you’re struggling to pay

 What happens if I cannot pay my council tax?

-According to data published in 2023 by the Department for Levelling Up, Housing and Communities, council tax arrears (debts) totalled £5.5 billion.
+According to data published in June 2025, by the Ministry for Housing, Communities and Local Government, council tax arrears (debts) in England now total £6.6 billion.
 Council Tax arrears are a "priority debt", which means you must pay them back before other outstanding debts such as credit card bills.
 If you ignore Council Tax arrears, your council will likely take you to court quickly to get all the money back at once.
 You’ll have to pay court costs, and possibly bailiff fees, as well as the debt itself.
 So, if you find yourself in arrears now, or you're worried about the future, what action can you take?

 What will happen if I fail to keep up a repayment plan?